-The Sample: Senna Cosmetics Barely Base Sheer Mineral Makeup Broad Spectrum SPF20 in Light & Glow, Review & Swatches
+The Sample: Senna Cosmetics Barely Base Sheer Mineral Makeup Broad Spectrum SPF20 in Light & Glow (Review, Swatches & Photos)

 The Barely Base hydrates the skin while providing a light, even, natural-looking coverage.
 It contains antioxidants, mineral complexes, and plant botanicals to revitalize the skin and is oil and fragrance-free (yeeessss!!!).